icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 Date: 2024-01-15 14:00
 Category: NACA
 tags: meteorology, Porter Perkins
-status: draft

-### _"Statistical values that represent the meteorlogical and climatic variations, which are associated with icing, will indicate what to expect in normal flight operations." [^6]_
+### _"Statistical values that represent the meteorological and climatic variations, which are associated with icing, will indicate what to expect in normal flight operations." [^6]_

 ![Figure 1.
 Location of ice-sensing probe on fighter-interceptor aircraft.](/images%2FNACA-TN-4314%2FFigure%201.png)
 _From NACA-TN-4314._